Do Pontoon Boats Need Bottom Paint?

 Initially, bottom paints used very toxic chemicals to keep marine organisms at bay, but hazardous compounds aren’t allowed today.

-In most modern bottom paints, the key ingredient is usually a biocide.
-When released into the water, the biocide effectively blocks marine organisms from holding onto the boat’s surface.
+The key ingredient in most modern bottom paints is usually a biocide.
+When released into the water, the biocide effectively blocks marine organisms from adhering to the boat’s surface.

-The most common biocides used in bottom paints include Copper Oxide and Copper Pyrithione.
-They are effective but not ideal for aluminum boats or pontoons since they can lead to galvanic corrosion.
+The most common biocides in bottom paints are Copper Oxide and Copper Pyrithione.
+These are effective but not ideal for aluminum boats or pontoons because they can lead to galvanic corrosion.

-That said, bottom paints are of different types, formulated to protect boats’ hulls.
+Different types of bottom paints are formulated to protect boats’ hulls.
 You only need to buy the right one for your pontoon boat.

 Let’s have a look at the various types of bottom paints: